 The language of section 135(6) is Any amount remaining unspent under sub-section (5), pursuant to any ongoing project, fulfilling such conditions as may be prescribed, undertaken by a company in pursuance of its Corporate Social Responsibility Policy, shall be transferred by the company within a period of thirty days from the end of the financial year to a special account to be opened by the company in that behalf for that financial year in any scheduled bank to be called the Unspent Corporate Social Responsibility Account’

 The language seems to indicate that an account will be required to be opened for each financial year with funds pertaining to all on-going projects.
 However, an ICSI FAQs states if a company wants to open a separate account for each of the on-going projects that can also be done to ensure demarcation in respect of each of the ongoing projects.
 (Refer Q. No. 28 of ICSI FAQs).
+MCA FAQs on CSR further clarifies that a company is only required to open a separate ‘Unspent CSR Account’ for each financial year but not for each ongoing project.
 In our view, such project-wise segregation is neither necessary nor advisable.
 It is not advisable as no company can ever predict the actual outlay for an ongoing project with precision.
 There will, therefore, be inter-project commingling, and such commingling is not frowned upon by the rules as Rule 4 (6) states that “In case of ongoing project, the Board of a Company shall monitor the implementation of the project with reference to the approved timelines and year-wise allocation and shall be competent to make modifications, if any, for smooth implementation of the project within the overall permissible time period”

 34.A company voluntarily decides to spend more than 2% of its profits.
 Thus, the target spending is stipulated both in the CSR Policy, and in the CSR action plan.
 However, the company fails to spend the whole of its target, such that the company has spent more than the statutory minimum of 2%, but less than the company’s own target.
 Will the company be required to transfer such amount to the National Funds, and failing that, pay a penalty?